core-wg/oscore/draft-ietf-core-object-security.md

 # OSCOAP Compression {#app-compression}

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
-The CBOR Object Signing and Encryption (COSE) {{I-D.ietf-cose-msg}} uses CBOR to create compact encoding of signed and encrypted data.
+The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
 In this section we define a simple stateless compression mechanism for OSCOAP, which significantly reduces the per-packet overhead.

 ## Encoding of the Object-Security Option {#encoding}